zeon-studio-portal/barry-portfolio-nextjs/content/sections/about-ceo.md

     hearts and minds.
 He gifts life-changing stories of transformation, cautionary tales, and actionable insights to positively impact audiences, including billionaires, celebrities, founders, and leaders worldwide.
-He goes beyond traditional talks and seeds in our hearts and heads an aliveness that our lifeforce energy and business is a platform for doing the good work in the world."
+He goes beyond a talk and seeds in hearts and heads an aliveness that reminds us to apply our lifeforce energy and business to do the good work for the world."
   quote: '"Barry delivers experiences that truly transform lives."'
   name: TRANSFORMATIVE CHANGE AGENT
   button: